-My goal today is to simply give you some tips and things to think about so you can make an informed decision about what is best for you and your family.
+My goal today is to give you some tips and insights so you can make an informed decision about what is best for you and your family.

 It’s how you spend your time that matters most.

-There’s actually a beauty in doing this business part-time.
+In addition, there’s actually a beauty in doing this business part-time.
 For one thing, it forces you to work smart.
-You have to be disciplined with your time.
-You have to balance your job, family, hobbies and business all at once.
+You must be disciplined with your time.
+You must balance your job, family, hobbies, and business all at once.

-If you’re not sure what to do, here are some questions you need to ask yourself, before you make the decision to go full-time in network marketing:
+If you’re not sure about what to do, here are some questions can ask yourself before you make the decision to go full-time in network marketing:

 - Am I good at managing my time?

-- How many hours per week would I work my business if I go full-time?
+- How many hours per week would I work my business if I went full-time?